-As October came and went, our client outreach team — consisting of Marianne, Julie, Denise, Laura, Jen W., Chris, Bryan, and Craig — has been diligently connecting with publications, agencies, and brands and updating our extensive database.
+As we approach the end of the year, our client outreach team — consisting of Marianne, Julie, Denise, Laura, Jen W., Chris, Bryan, and Craig — has been making connections with clients at agencies, brands, and media outlets across the globe.